rapid7/metasploit-framework/documentation/modules/post/multi/sap/smdagent_get_properties.md

 ## Vulnerable Application

-Any SMDAgent system with a `shell` or `meterpreter` session.
-Attackers can obtain secstore.properties file, which contains the credentials for the SAP Solution Manager server to which this SMDAgent is connected.
+This module retrieves the `secstore.properties` file on a SMDAgent.
+This file contains the credentials used by the SMDAgent to connect to the SAP Solution Manager server.

 ## Verification Steps